-Key features of a Customer Identity and Access Management solution
+Key features of a Customer Identity Access Management solution

-Identity Federation - federation refers to a process in which the main Identity Provider in a CIAM solution delegates responsibility for authenticating the end user to another authentication service/IdP and then trusts this 3rd party’s authentication decision.
-This is what happens during the process of social sign in, but most often federation is used to refer to a scenario in which the authentication decision is delegated to a corporate directory such as Active Directory (+ AD Federation Services).
+Identity Federation refers to a process in which the main Identity Provider in a CIAM solution delegates responsibility for authenticating the end-user to another authentication service/IdP, and then trusts this 3rd party’s authentication decision.
+This is what happens during the process of social sign-in, but most often federation is used to refer to a scenario in which the authentication decision is delegated to a corporate directory such as Active Directory (+ AD Federation Services).
 This is also sometimes referred to as “SAML SSO”.

-As a CIAM solution stored user identities, it also offers the opportunity to utilize the data held in it, in order to personalize the online experience for the end users.
-The more an application is able to present information that is directly relevant to the end user the more valuable it will be.
+As a CIAM solution stores user identities, it also offers the opportunity to utilize the data held in it, in order to personalize the online experience for the end-users.
+The more an application is able to present information that is directly relevant to the end-user the more valuable it will be.

-With a good CIAM solution, there should be a wealth of user attribute information available which can be used to personalize the information presented to the end user.
+With a capable Customer Identity Access Management solution, there should be a wealth of user attribute information available which can be used to personalize the information presented to the end-user.

 Examples of this include: